- Mentioned below are some conditions which increase life insurance premium:

 - Adding term insurance and critical illness riders with long-term plans and policies.

 - Taking waiver of premium rider for a child (for example) during one’s middle age.

 7. Buying Online or Offline

 Policies that you purchase online are often cheaper than the offline policy.
 As it helps to save extra cost on the distribution and administration.
-This fair percentage of saving helps policyholders to pay low life insurance premium.
+This fair percentage of savings helps policyholders to pay the low life insurance premiums.

 Hence, it is important to lead a healthy and risk-free life.
-After all, it affects your chances to reduce life insurance premium.
+After all, it affects your chances to reduce life insurance premiums.